skoona/skn_utils/README.md

     'obj.clear_name'  # => nil     sets :name to nil
 ```

-### The combination of this NestedResultBase(dot notation class) and AttributeHelpers(hash notation module), produces
- this effect from an input hash:
+The combination of this NestedResultBase(dot notation class) and AttributeHelpers(hash notation module), produces this effect given the same params hash:

     {:depth => <select>, ...}  Input Hash                        Basic dot notation: effect of :depth
     ----------------------------------------------------      ---------------------------------